Why Is Melatonin Banned In The UK?

 Melatonin is a natural hormone produced by the brain which regulates your internal body clock (circadian rhythm) and is a popular treatment for jet lag.
 While it isn’t technically illegal, in the UK, melatonin is classed as a medicine.
 It is limited in availability to prescription, and that only to those over 55 years old suffering from a sleeping disorder.

-Some frequent travellers obsess on specific routines to avoid increasing the likelihood of disturbed sleep, from proactively adjusting to to the new time zone before arriving, to staying awake on a red-eye flight to sleep on arrival.
+Some frequent travellers obsess on specific routines to avoid increasing the likelihood of disturbed sleep, from proactively adjusting to the new time zone before arrival, to staying awake on a red-eye flight to sleep on arrival.

 Across the Atlantic, the number of people in the US using melatonin has doubled, and over 3.1 million Americans use it to improve sleep.
 While it is available in up to 10mg doses in the US as a dietary supplement, 5x the maximum available via a GP in the UK.

 Melatonin is produced in the pineal gland, in the middle of the brain, and it helps regulate day and night cycles.

 The retina transmits signals related to exposure to light or darkness to reduce or stimulate melatonin production, and consequently, the body naturally secretes melatonin when it’s dark, as a signal to go to sleep.

 Melatonin can help you fall asleep, albeit indirectly, studies indicate it can reduce insomnia if taken 90 minutes before bedtime.

 Research suggests that the realised benefits improve the more time zones crossed, but less so for westward travel.
-The study concluded melatonin is particularly useful for the treatment of jet-lag, but the pharmacology and toxicology of the substance needs further investigation.
+This study concluded melatonin is particularly useful for the treatment of jet-lag, but the pharmacology and toxicology of the substance needs further investigation.